saivakkanthula/parametric-qto-to-synthetic-ml-small-residential/drawings/README.md

   * All 49 were processed for QTO and included in the final dataset (see [dataset](/dataset))

+**Copyright Notice**

+These drawings are Crown copyright works.
+They are reproduced here for non-commercial academic research purposes only by linking to the original CMHC records.

+**No drawing files are hosted or redistributed in this repository.**

 ---

 **Index of Selected Drawings**